Non-Toxic Air Fresheners: Remove Odors Naturally

 - Vacuum - We often mention how important it is to do regular HEPA vacuuming and its benefits for your health.
 Did you know that vacuuming is actually one of the best ways to remove odors as well?
 For normal maintenance, aim to vacuum once a week.
 If you are noticing a particular odor, try sprinkling the area (carpet or upholstery) with baking soda and let it sit for 30 minutes before vacuuming.
 The baking soda will deodorize the area and absorb the odor, which you can then vacuum up entirely.
 Repeat as necessary until odor disappears.

 - Ventilate - One of the simplest way to freshen the air in your home is to open the windows and turn on a fan.
 In fact, regularly opening your windows throughout the year, even for just 10 minutes morning and evening, increases oxygen, and flushes and clears the air.
 So don’t be afraid to bring in fresh air the old-fashioned way with a nice cross breeze.

 - Vodka - Vodka is an excellent, unscented air freshener.
-Simply pour inexpensive, un-flavored vodka into a spray bottle and use as an air mister.
+Simply pour one part inexpensive, un-flavored vodka and three parts distilled water into a spray bottle and use as an air mister.
 It will help reduce stale and musty odors.
-If you would like to add a scent, try adding a small amount of a wildcrafted or organic essential oil processed without solvents.
+And remember, just like any sprayed product (even if non-toxic), you do not want to breathe in while the sprayed solution is still aerosolized.